A telemarketer can call me any time of day.

 If you receive a call asking for a charitable donation

-If a telemarketer calls seeking a charitable donation, ask the telemarketer to call you back or ask for a callback number.
-In the meantime, call up the charity yourself to confirm that they are running a fundraising campaign.
-You can also check the charities listings on the Canada Revenue Agency website to ensure it is a registered charity.
+If a telemarketer calls seeking a charitable donation, ask them to call you back or ask for a call-back number.
+In the meantime, call the charity yourself to confirm they are running a fundraising campaign.
+Or check the charities listings on the Canada Revenue Agency website to ensure it’s a registered charity.

-To help reduce the number of unwanted calls you receive, you can register your phone number on the National Do Not Call List.
+To cut down your unwanted calls, you can register your phone number on the National Do Not Call List.
 This is a free service from the Canadian Radio-television and Telecommunications Commission (CRTC).
+While not as effective a screen as it once was, it still helps thin the inflow of calls.

 When you sign up to have your phone number included on the National Do Not Call List, companies making unsolicited calls can no longer contact you.
 (Some callers are exempt; see below.)